RWS/studio-api-docs/apiconcepts/batchtasks/setting_up_the_visual_studio_project.md

 How to create the Visual Studio Project
 ----------------------------------
-Assuming that you already installed the <Var:ProductName> SDK, open Microsoft Visual Studio.
+Assuming that you already installed the <Var:ProductName> SDK, open <var:VisualStudioEdition>.
 You will see the following options when you create a new project:
 <img style="display:block; " src="images/CustomBatchTemplate.jpg" />
 With the above templates you can set up the skeleton of an <Var:ProductName> plug-in project.
 Select **SDL Custom Batch Task (2021)*